-Factor has no constraints that are likely to be impacted by the proposed works and has therefore been scoped out of further environmental assessment.
+This factor has no constraints that are likely to be impacted by the proposed works and therefore has been scoped out of further environmental assessment.

 Material assets and waste

 The proposed works are required to resurface the worn carriageway and reinstate road markings.
 Materials used will consist of: